-In January 2015, our Compensation Committee approved our performance-based bonus program for 2015.
-The 2015 annual performance-based bonus each named executive officer was eligible to receive was based on the individual's target bonus, as a percentage of base salary, or target bonus percentage, and the extent to which we achieved the corporate goals that our Board of Directors establishes each year.
+In January 2016, our Compensation Committee approved our performance-based bonus program for 2016.
+The 2016 annual performance-based bonus each named executive officer was eligible to receive was based on the individual's target bonus, as a percentage of base salary, or target bonus percentage, and the extent to which we achieved the corporate goals that our Board of Directors establishes each year.
 The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for such year.
-There is no specified minimum or maximum bonus percentage or amount established for the named executive officers.
+The Compensation Committee has traditionally not specified a minimum or maximum bonus percentage or amount for the named executive officers, however beginning in 2016, with the assistance of Mercer, the Compensation Committee adopted a maximum bonus percentage of 200%, meaning that regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program is twice the amount of their target bonus.

-In February 2015, the Compensation Committee reviewed the named executive officer target bonus percentages, and determined that the 2014 target bonus percentages remained appropriate.
-Accordingly, Dr. Berrey's 2015 target bonus percentage remained at 50% and each of the other named executive officers' 2015 target bonus percentage remained at 35%.
-The Compensation Committee determined that 50% was appropriate for Dr. Berrey because it was consistent with the 50th percentile of the market data, and resulted in total target cash compensation at approximately (slightly below) the 50th percentile of the market data.
-The Compensation Committee determined the other named executive officers should have the same bonus percentage, 35%, to reflect each of their similar degrees of impact on our organization and to promote internal equities amongst our senior leadership team.
+In January 2016, the Compensation Committee reviewed the named executive officer target bonus percentages, and determined that the 2015 target bonus percentages remained appropriate and therefore made no changes to the 2015 target bonus percentages.
+Accordingly, Dr. Berrey's 2016 target bonus percentage remained at 50% and each of the other named executive officers' 2016 target bonus percentage remained at 35% to promote internal equity and consistency across the executive team.
+Dr. Berrey's target bonus percentage was below the 50th percentile of the market data, resulting in total target cash compensation below the 50th percentile of the market data, which the Compensation Committee determined was appropriate given Dr. Berrey's 2016 equity incentives being positioned above the 50th percentile of their similar degrees of impact on our organization and to promote internal equities amongst our senior leadership team.
 The Compensation Committee chose 35% because that percentage was generally aligned with (or slightly below, for some executives) the 50th percentile of the market data and felt the decision was appropriate because each named executive officer's resulting total target cash compensation was at or below the 50th percentile of the market data.
 The Compensation Committee felt that Dr. Berrey's bonus percentage should be larger than the other named executive officers given her greater impact on, and responsibility for, our annual corporate objectives.

-The corporate objectives and relative overall weighting towards corporate objective achievement for 2015 were established by the Board of Directors, upon recommendation by the Compensation Committee, in January 2015.
+The corporate objectives and relative overall weighting towards corporate objective achievement for 2016 were established by the Board of Directors, upon recommendation by the Compensation Committee, in January 2016.
 Our Board of Directors assigned a specific weighting to each of our corporate objectives on which the performance-based bonus for each executive officer would be based.
-No specific individual goals were established for any of our named executive officers for 2015, and accordingly each of our named executive officers' bonuses was entirely dependent on our corporate objective weighting and achievement, which reinforced our pay-for-performance philosophy.
-In early 2016, our Compensation Committee reviewed our performance against the predetermined weightings assigned to each corporate objective and approved the extent to which we achieved each of our corporate objectives.
+No specific individual goals were established for any of our named executive officers for 2016, and accordingly each of our named executive officers' bonuses was entirely dependent on our corporate objective weighting and achievement, which reinforced our pay-for-performance philosophy.
+In early 2017, our Compensation Committee reviewed our performance against the predetermined weightings assigned to each corporate objective and approved the extent to which we achieved each of our corporate objectives.

-Our corporate objectives for 2015, along with the relative weight of each objective, included the following:
+Our corporate objectives for 2016, along with the relative weight of each objective, included the following: